Case Manager Playbook

 - Assist in placement of patients in nursing homes and rehabilitation facilities

-- Assist with other discharge planning issues and assures that the proper documentation accompanies the discharged patient assuring an efficient and accurate handoff
+- Assist with other discharge planning issues and assure that the proper documentation accompanies the discharged patient establishing an efficient and accurate handoff

-- Work with the operations administration of the hospital to second order problem solve, and has a direct link to the administration
+- When possible work with the operations administration of the hospital to second-order problem solve to overcome delays in care

 Remember you are the continuity for Gatorounds and can advise the attending and resident on proper protocols and expectations.
-Just as each football player needs to learn the basic passing motion, blocking technique, and the proper way to recover a fumble, or the basketball player needs to learn the proper shooting and passing techniques, you must know and reinforce the fundamentals.
+Just as each football player or a symphony orchestra member needs to learn the plays and music sheets, so do the physicians and nurses.
+You can help to assure they apply these skills by referring them to the Gatorounds website to review their playbooks and fundamentals.
+Key areas of performance include:

 - Succinct and efficient presentations: You need to speak confidently and efficiently.
 No mumbling and no standing behind the circle.
 Quickly summarize disposition issues and make quality care suggestions so that specific changes in management can be ordered during rounds.
 Remember efficient communication is a key fundamental.